 Start your shopping at the Four Mountain Sports at 520 E. Durant Ave.
 The Aspen outpost of this popular rental shop (which has nine locations in the valley) also includes an enormous selection of gear, apparel and outerwear.
 You'll also find the Helly Hansen Concept Store where the latest HH gear can be tried on, purchased and then put to the test on nearby Aspen Mountain.

-Opened last year, Aspen Shop is a curated boutique of all-things-Aspen-Snowmass.
+The Aspen Shop is a curated boutique of all-things-Aspen-Snowmass.
 It's the go-to place for Aspen-leaf logowear from the resort including top brands like Arc’Teryx, Helly Hansen and Kuhl.
 We also offer a large selection of unique children’s gifts, kitchenware and holiday souvenirs.
-Looking to Give a Flake?
-Aspen Shop offers responsibly sourced exclusive Give a Flake branded merchandise.
 The Boutique at The Little Nell is another one of Aspen's most chic boutiques, located in the lobby at The Little Nell Hotel.
 Shop for luxurious gifts and souvenirs such as clothing, jewelry, handbags, totes, hats, artwork, and more.